glacuesta-gcash/fuse-cfc/readme.md

 - ✔ Multirow vars
 - ✔ :col specification in commands (map)
 - ✔ Asynchronous threads for combining read and write ops
-- Batch update for spawn and build
+- ✔ Batch update for spawn
 - ✔ Group raw period columns in summary

 ### Other notes